nieberdinge/HackUMBC-2020-OfficeHourBot/README.md

         - Instructor only chats
         - Student Chats
     - Authentication for students and TAs
-        - Prevents unwatend students in the class discord
+        - Prevents unwanted students in the class discord
     - A working Office Hour Queue
         - Reject
         - Accept